vinniefalco/LuaBridge/README.md

 registration.
 This is different from `const`; the values of these objects can be modified on the C++ side, but Lua scripts cannot change them.
 For brevity of exposition, in the examples that follow the C++ code samples assume that a `using namespace luabridge` declaration is in effect.
+A code sample is either in C++, or Lua, depending on the context.

 ### Namespaces

 All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace in Lua.
 When we refer to a _namespace_ we are always talking about a namespace in the Lua sense, which is implemented using tables.
-The Lua namespace does not need to correspond to a C++ namespace;
-in fact no C++ namespaces need to exist at all unless you want them to.
+The Lua namespace does not need to correspond to a C++ namespace; in fact no C++ namespaces need to exist at all unless you want them to.
 LuaBridge namespaces are visible only to Lua scripts; they are used as a logical grouping tool.

-To obtain access to the global namespace for a `lua_State* L` we call:
+To obtain access to the global namespace for a `lua_State* L` we use:

     getGlobalNamespace (L);

-This returns a temporary object on which we can perform registrations that go into the global namespace (a practice which is not recommended).
-Rather than put multiple registrations into the global namespace, we can add a single namespace to the global namespace, like this:
+This returns an object on which further registrations can be performed.
+The subsequent registrations will go into the global namespace, a practice which is not recommended.
+Instead, we can add a single global namespace like
+this:

     getGlobalNamespace (L)
-      .beginNamespace ("test");
+      .beginNamespace ("test")
+      ;

-The result is to create a table in `_G` (the global namespace in Lua) called "test".
+This creates a table in `_G` (the global namespace in Lua) called "test".
 Since we have not performed any registrations, this table will be mostly empty, except for some necessary bookkeeping fields.
 LuaBridge reserves all identifiers that start with a double underscore.
 So `__test` would be an invalid name (although LuaBridge will silently accept it).
 Functions like `beginNamespace` return the corresponding object on which we can make more registrations.
-This:
+Given:

     getGlobalNamespace (L)
       .beginNamespace ("test")